Seddryck/NBi/_documentation/primitive-result-set.md

 ### External definition

-You can also refer to an external CSV file:
+You can also refer to an external flat file.
+By default, flat files are considered as CSV with a field-separator set to a semi-column (*;*) and a record-separator set to carriage return/line feed (*CrLf*) and no quoting character.
+You can edit this default format as explained in [this section](../config-profile-csv/).

 {% highlight xml %}
 <result-set file="myFile.csv"/>
 {% endhighlight %}

-the filename can be dynamically evaulated based on a variable (formatting).
+the filename can be dynamically evaluated based on a variable (formatting).
 To enable this feature, you must precede the filename by a tilt ```~``` and mix static part of the filename with dynamic part.
-The dynamic part must be contained between curly barces ```{}``` and start by the variable name to consider.
+The dynamic part must be contained between curly barces ```{}``` and is starting by the variable's name to consider.

 {% highlight xml %}
 <result-set file="File_{@myVar}.csv"/>